turbaevsky/indicators/doc/PI_DB_TS.md

 These headings identify the safety systems monitored by the safety system performance indicator.
 SP5 refers to the emergency AC power system.
 Other systems monitored vary according to reactor type.
-The table below explains what systems are referred to by the designators SP1 and SP2.
+The table below explains what systems are referred to by the designers SP1 and SP2.

 |Reactor Type|	SP1|	SP2|